vladistan/linkml-qudt/README.md

 ## Overview

-This is a **first draft attempt** to create a [LinkML](https://linkml.io) model from the [QUDT (Quantities, Units, Dimensions and Types)](https://qudt.org) ontology.
+This is a [LinkML](https://linkml.io) model for the [QUDT (Quantities, Units, Dimensions and Types)](https://qudt.org) ontology.
 QUDT is a comprehensive ontology that provides a structured vocabulary for describing physical quantities, units of measure, and their relationships.

-**This is an initial attempt and likely contains numerous issues.** Suggestions and contributions on how to make this more useful are very welcome!
+!!! warning "Early Stage Project"
+    This is a **first draft attempt** at converting the QUDT ontology to LinkML.
+It likely contains issues and limitations.
+In a very likely event you find a problem please file a [GitHub Issue](https://github.com/vladistan/linkml-qudt/issues) here.
+Or submit a pull request with your suggested improvement!

 ## Original QUDT Files